The Bankrate promise

 Travel credit cards allow you to earn either rewards points or airline miles whenever you make a purchase.
-The most lucrative of these travel cards often require high credit scores—but what if you don’t have a long credit history?
+The most lucrative of these travel cards often require high credit scores — but what if you don’t have a long credit history?
 What if you’re a recent college graduate who’s rarely used credit cards or someone who’s made most of their purchases with cash?
 Don’t worry.
-Several solid travel cards are within reach for consumers with limited credit histories.
+While you typically need a FICO credit score of 700 or better to qualify for a travel card, several solid cards are within reach for consumers with limited credit histories.

 Here are Bankrate’s recommendations for travel cards that offer solid rewards programs even to consumers who haven’t yet built up years-long credit histories.